bbalakriz/rhoai-custom-zipmap-runtime/README.md

-# RHOAI CarBoost ONNX Runtime Project
+# RHOAI custom zipmap runtime

 ## Overview
 This project demonstrates how to create a scikit-learn model with a ZipMap output, convert it to ONNX, and serve it using a custom KServe runtime.
 The workflow includes model creation, testing, and deployment using a custom Docker image and KServe ServingRuntime.